 Is your high-efficiency water heater going to lead to heartache later on?

 (BPT) – It’s time to replace your old, energy-guzzling water heater, boiler, dehumidifier or furnace and you’ve done your homework.
 You’re going to save energy and money in the long run by switching to a high-efficiency condensing heater or boiler.
 It’s important to know the nuances of proper installation — even if you’re relying on a professional to do the job.
+If you don’t have a direct gas connection then a LPG boiler could be the way to go.

 A growing number of homeowners are turning to boilers, HVAC systems and water heaters that rely on condensing to maximize the unit’s efficiency.
 Instead of venting hot exhaust gases out through a flue, these units capture additional heat from the exhaust and use it to enhance the unit’s heating.
 Although condensing units often cost more than conventional options, the energy savings can quickly offset the higher initial price tag.
+To maintain the efficiency of your boiler, make sure that you’re always on top of the regular Residential boiler repair and tune-ups it needs.

 However, condensing units present a new problem — condensate waste.
 Water is the byproduct of the efficiency-boosting condensing process, but waste water produced from a combustion process ends up being acidic.
 When natural gas burns inside a furnace or boiler, the flame draws in atmospheric nitrogen.
 The heat causes a chemical reaction that creates nitrogen dioxide and nitrous oxide — both of which get dissolved into the waste water.